-INDEPENDENT STUDY -- Receive any 3 of the above rewards!Estimated delivery:Add $7 USD to ship outside the US
+INDEPENDENT STUDY -- Receive any 3 of the above rewards!Estimated delivery:Ships anywhere in the world

 TEACHER'S PET -- Private screening.
 Curtis and/or a key member of the "Tested" team will host a private screening in your home for you and your friends.
 We’ll bring the movie, popcorn, and snacks to watch and discuss the film together (NY or L.A. only).Estimated delivery:

 YEARBOOK -- We’ll get you a new iPad Mini packed with the first cut of the movie and tons of bonus materials – casting sessions, interviews with the creative team, similar documentaries that inspired this film, interesting articles, graphics and much

 FIELD TRIP -- We love guests: Come visit us on the set of our film in New York!
 We are currently in the early stages of production; you’ll have until February 2014 to make this happen.
 We’ll

 answer any of your questions about filmmaking and want to hear your ideas about what could make our documentary even better.

 Pledge $3,500 or more